vinods03/deep_learning/README.md

 # NLP_13_Spotify_Reviews_using_Sentiment_Analysis.ipynb

-Classify reviews as positive or negative using Sentiment Analysis
+Classify Spotify reviews as positive or negative using Sentiment Analysis

+# NLP_14_Spotify_Reviews_using_Feature_Extraction.ipynb

+Classify Spotify reviews as positive or negative using feature extraction